 Has received financial support from the Portuguese Camões Institute and the Oriente Foundation.
 With two grants in visual arts by the National Centre of Culture (PT) developed artistic videos showed in programs at Serralves Museum of Contemporary Art in Oporto and at the Modern Art Center in Lisbon.

-Studied Television and Film at the University of Westminster’s School of Media, Arts and Design (England), at the European Film College (Denmark), at the Art and Artistic Creation Program in Film Direction by the German Film and Television Academy Berlin organised by the Calouste Gulbenkian Foundation (Portugal) and at the Skript Akademie Berlin.
+Studied Film and Television at the University of Westminster’s School of Media, Arts and Design (England), at the European Film College (Denmark), at the Art and Artistic Creation Program in Film Direction by the German Film and Television Academy Berlin organised by the Calouste Gulbenkian Foundation (Portugal) and at the Skript Akademie Berlin (Germany).

 Attended masterclasses, workshops and seminars in theatre improvisation with Keith Johnston; in real time video performance with Lucas Gutierrez; in stage performance with Christina Runge, Eva Hartmann and Katja Sonneman, in music, time and rites with German composers Carlotta Rabea Joachim, Arno Lücker and Moritz Eggert, in composition and improvisation with Portuguese composer Vítor Rua.